pycopia/ssh2-python3/README.rst

 * Public key authentication and management
 * SFTP operations
 * SFTP file handles and attributes
-* SSH port forwarding and tunnelling
+* SSH port forwarding and tunnelling, for both TCP and Unix sockets.
 * Non-blocking mode
 * SCP send and receive
 * Listener for port forwarding
 * Subsystem support
 * Host key checking and manipulation
+* Signal remote process.

 And more, as per `libssh2`_ functionality.